-If you have been following our work for a while, you are familiar with the Connected Families Framework.
-Over the last two years, while working behind the scenes I couldn’t help but memorize and internalize these four levels of parent/child connection.
+If you have been part of the Connected Families community for any length of time, you are likely familiar with the Connected Families Framework.
+During my time with Connected Families I couldn’t help but memorize and internalize these four levels of parent/child connection.
 I assumed it would come in handy in my parenting journey, but I was not expecting to apply it so early!

 I’m a first-time, millennial mama.
 I grew up learning about grace, but I also grew up with fifteen years of classical ballet, an INFJ on the Myers Briggs, and high anxiety.
 Tada!
 My motherhood is the potential recipe for neurotic high goals, extreme discipline, dramatic shame, rigid technique, and a confetti of horrific false prophecies for my family.
 The first four months of postpartum were brutal for me.